The gas of life and the climate

 About 1750 years ago the Roman Warm Period (RWP) peaked and with it, the Roman Empire had reached its golden age.
 About 700 years ago the Medieval Warm Period (MWP) peaked.
 This kicked off the Renaissance.
 And finally, the current Modern Warm Period gave us modern life as we know it.
 Never before have so many done so well.

 On the other side, about 3900 years ago, a cold period ended the Minoan age.
 It brought the Sea people ending the Bronze Age.
 And with it many ancient high civilizations.
-About 2250 years ago, a cold period corresponds to the fall of classical Greece.
+About 2250 years ago, a cold period corresponded to the fall of classical Greece.

 Finally, about 400 years ago, the Little Ice Age ended the Renaissance.
 It was the coldest of the cold periods on record.

 Each successive warm period was a bit cooler than the preceding one.
 Each successive cold period was also a lot colder than the preceding one.
 We have a pattern that has delivered its effects since the beginning of the Holocene 15K years ago.
-Plus, those cold periods were no Glaciation events but sub-cold-events in the Holocene.
+Plus, those cold periods were no Glaciation events but sub-cold events in the Holocene.

 During all those ups and downs, CO2 was very stable.

 There was a slight increase in CO2 sometime after a new warm period started.
 So stability was still not perfect.
 Warmer temperatures release more carbon that’s solved in the seawater when it’s colder.
-This gives the atmosphere a CO2 boost after it got warmer.
+This gives the atmosphere a CO2 boost after it gets warmer.
 CO2 is the result of warming.
 Warming is not the result of CO2.

 As there was more CO2 around, plants grew better and harvests were more bountiful.
 With more food to go around, human societies could afford to invest in innovation.
 They could also expand their knowledge resulting in technological and human progress.